ThangLeQuoc/solid-food-vending-machine/README.md

 By separating currency conversion stuff to a new class only responsible for this.
 The food vending machine doesn't have to be broken up to add a new type of currency, or the conversion rate changes.

-I've been always love this quote from the book **HeadFirst Design Pattern**
+I've been always love this quote from the book **HeadFirst Design Patterns**

 > Identify the aspects of your application that vary and separate them from what stays the same.